parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/lifestyle-factors.md

 ## Blood Pressure

 ### What is blood pressure?
 Your heart pushes blood around the body through a network of blood vessels, similar to the way a pump pushes fluid through pipes.
 Your blood pressure is recorded as two numbers:
 - The first or top number is known as **systolic blood pressure**.
 This is the pressure as the heart is pushing, i.e. the force of that push.
 - The second or bottom number is known as **diastolic blood pressure**.
 This is the pressure as the heart relaxes between pushes and the blood is flowing, i.e. the resistance in the pipes themselves.

-Many factors affect blood pressure.
-It varies between people and is constantly changing in any one person.
-This makes it difficult to define “normal” blood pressure.
-Parkinson’s, as well as medication used for Parkinson’s, can both cause a lower or variable blood pressure.
-But getting older and many lifestyle factors can cause a higher blood pressure.

 <div class="video-container">
 <iframe